 b.
 Linear Construction Monitoring and Sampling Requirements

-Attachment E establishes minimum monitoring and reporting requirements for all LUPs and the specific monitoring requirements depending on project complexity and risk to water quality.
-The monitoring requirements for Type 1 LUPs are less than Type 2 and 3 projects because Type 1 projects have a lower potential to impact water quality.
+Attachment E establishes minimum monitoring and reporting requirements for all linear underground and overhead projects and the specific monitoring requirements depending on project complexity and risk to water quality.
+The monitoring requirements for Type 1 linear underground and overhead project are less than Type 2 and 3 projects because Type 1 projects have a lower potential to impact water quality.

-This General Permit requires the discharger to prepare a monitoring program prior to the start of construction and immediately implement the program at the start of construction for LUPs.
+This General Permit requires the discharger to prepare a monitoring program prior to the start of construction and immediately implement the program at the start of construction for linear underground and overhead projects.
 The monitoring program must be implemented at the appropriate level to protect water quality at all times throughout the life of the project.
 Dischargers are also required to report and retain records in accordance with this General Permit’s Order and Attachment E requirements.

 Table 9 – Require Monitoring Elements for Linear Underground and Overhead Project Types